-A new and updated edition of Ophelia Field's acclaimed biography of Sarah Churchill, first Duchess of Marlborough (1660-1744).
+A new and updated edition of Ophelia Field's acclaimed biography of Sarah Churchill, Duchess of Marlborough (1660-1774), published to coincide with the major motion picture starring Rachel Weisz.

 'An incredible story crackling with royal passion, envy, ambition and betrayal ...
 Field's account of the psychological power play between Queen Anne and her confidante is surely definitive.
 A tour de force' Lucy Worsley